snok/install-poetry/README.md

         coverage report
     ```

-   these steps activate the VENV, then operate inside that environment.
+   With a remote VENV you can bypass the VENV activation and

-   With a remote VENV you could do something like this instead
+   do something like this instead:

     ```yaml
     - name: Install django ${{ matrix.django-version }}